 For the past century, the primary focus of the healthcare industry has been to identify, manage, and treat leading causes of death.
 As we embark on new challenges in healthcare, it is time for a cognitive shift towards prevention.
 As business scholars, we can have the most impact by improving health and wellbeing through research, leading to new and improved business strategies and industry best practices.

-The health and life sciences sector at Questrom joins together faculty interested in a broad spectrum of public and private interests from insurance companies to national health policies; from pharmaceutical and surgical equipment manufacturers to hospital management groups.
+The health sector at Questrom joins together faculty interested in a broad spectrum of public and private interests from insurance companies to national health policies, from pharmaceutical and surgical equipment manufacturers to hospital management groups.
 Boston, one of the major medical centers of the world, is host to hospitals, research labs, manufacturers, HMOs, and numerous schools of medicine and public health, providing an abundance of resources to further enrich this critical area.

 Every action, every choice, has implications elsewhere.
 And the role of business in society is expanding.
 Beyond financial value, business can—and should— create social and environmental value.
 At Questrom, our faculty continue to search for new and improved strategies to ensure that social enterprises create positive social impact while remaining sustainable.